BlockChasers/unstuff-pihole/README.md

 Of course, you can use your own wordlist, just replace mine using the same name, or if you're feeling up to it, modify the code for the new filename (should be easy)

-**WARNING:** This will remove some TLD's (ex. "is" is a TLD but also a common word) but it is better than nuking your entire blocklist.
+**WARNING:** This will remove some TLD extensions (ex. "is" is a TLD extension but also a common word) but it is better than nuking your entire blocklist.

 Enjoy ;)